dconneely/task-purchase/README.md

 # `purchase`

-This application stores and retrieves purchase transactions, with currency conversion, as described in the Product Brief PDF document which was provided.
+This application stores and retrieves purchase transactions, with currency conversion, as described in the Product Brief PDF document which was provided to define the task.
+That same document also explicitly instructed me to publish this project to a **public** GitHub repository in my own GitHub account, which is this repository.

 When run, the application exposes two REST endpoints: